en-wl/wordlist/scowl-readme.md

 common typo of "or".
 No one should need to use a size larger than 80, the 95 size is labeled insane for a reason.

-Accents are present on certain words such as café in iso8859-1 format.
+Accents are present on certain words such as cafÃ© in iso8859-1 format.

 CHANGES: